s-schmidbauer/www.schmidbauer.cz/index.md

 ## Highest standards for your data

-Our promise.
-It works great.
+Our promise: It works well and securly.

 We prevent third parties from spying and misusing what's yours.

 - Reachable via modern internet address (IPv6)
 - All domain names signed (DNSSEC)